-If the distance from the centre of one link pin to the centre of the link pin 10 complete chain links away is up to 25.5cm, your chain is fine, but more than that and it’ll need replacing.
+If the distance from the centre of one link pin to the centre of the link pin 10 complete chain links away is up to 25.5cm, your chain is fine, but if it gets to the 25.6cm mark it has gone beyond the point at which it needs replacing.

 A chain wear indicator, sometimes called a chain checker, is an inexpensive gauge that does exactly what its name suggests.

 This is Park Tool’s CC-3.2 chain checker with an RRP of £9.99, although you’ll find it cheaper if you look around.
 Other brands offer similar instruments.

 You hook the curved end into the chain and if the gauge tip on the other end fits completely into a chain link, the chain is worn to the point it needs replacing (one side measures 0.5% wear, the other side measures 0.75% wear).

 There’s one other simple method of checking for chain wear.

 KMC advises, “If you do not have a gauge to test the chain’s elongation you could roughly check by putting the chain on the outer chainring and lifting up the chain from the middle of the chainring.
 If you can lift it more than half a link, the chain or chainring, or both, are probably worn.”

 The chain in the picture is almost new so minimal lift from the chainring is possible.